Essential Information on Teacher Education and Careers

 How many hours do teachers work?

 Teachers often leave school at 3:30, which sounds like a pretty great schedule to most of us.
 However, a 40-hour work week is common, including class time, preparation and correction.
-Teachers are also responsible for parent/teacher conferences and other extra-curricular activities.
+Teachers are also responsible for parent/teacher conferences and other extracurricular activities.

-On the other hand, school teachers have more time off than just about any other worker in the U.S. They get a mid-winter break, spring break and summers off—in addition to all scheduled holidays.
+On the other hand, school teachers have more time off than just about any other workers in the U.S. They get a mid-winter break, spring break and summers off—in addition to all scheduled holidays.

 All this time off provides teachers with well-deserved breaks during which they can “recharge their batteries.”
 But some teachers use that time to teach summer classes or take other jobs to supplement their income, travel, or pursue other personal interests.
 Many also enroll in college courses or teacher continuing education to keep their skills sharp or advance their careers.

 The amount of time off—and what you choose to do with it—is one of the truly great perks of being a teacher.